bibblio/related-content-module/README.md

 }
 ```

-#### `'onRecommendationClick'` _(optional)_
+#### `onRecommendationClick` _(optional)_
 The supplied function will be called when a specific recommendation is clicked.
 This function will receive two parameters.
-The first parameter will be the specific recommendation that was clicked, in the format it was supplied by Bibblio's API.
-The second parameter will be the DOM click event itself.
+The first parameter will be the specific recommendation that was clicked, and the second parameter will be the DOM click event itself.
 ```javascript
 {
   onRecommendationClick: function (clickedItem, clickEvent) {